 Riko’s focus on several potential beaus causes the novel to take on even more urban fantasy overtones.
 Not that I’m necessarily against this, but somehow it didn’t all quite mesh together for me.
 The sex/romance angle never really gets off the ground, while the narrative pace is frustrated by Riko’s self-absorbed inner voice.
 To be honest, given the amount of sexual innuendo and swearing, I expected at least one sweaty sex scene.
 Alas …

 The ending isn’t a cliffhanger, but it primarily paves the way for book two and doesn’t resolve many of the questions asked at the outset.
 Anyone expecting a full resolution to the big questions posed at the beginning – what happened during Riko’s missing time and why she and Nanji ended up in that laboratory – will have to wait for later installments.

 On the plus side, Necrotech is an easy read that doesn’t shy away from expletives, violence and sexual innuendo.
 I daresay I haven’t seen the c-word used that many times in any novel.
 There are plenty of fight scenes, copious amounts of hard-bitten attitude from the protagonist, and a plot that – Riko’s self-indulgent monologues notwithstanding – motors along at a respectable pace.
-On the down side, my biggest gripe is that I find Riko’s character annoying, and so I have difficulty investing in her story.
+On the down side, my biggest gripe with Necrotech is that I find Riko’s character annoying, and so I have difficulty investing in her story.
 If you’re a sci-fi reader who desperately needs a grimdark fix, then this may be worth a look.
 Otherwise, I recommend you take a try-before-you-buy approach.